 Below are all the songs, stories and artworks that have sprouted from this thread so far.
 Click on any image to dive in.
 When viewing an image, scroll down to see the info below it.
 All songs and images are copyrighted by their respective creators.
 No being a jerk!

-John Roy Zat's song I Got A Devil In Me inspired this drawing by Kansas-based artist Anna-Maria Cool, which prompted Emily Yates's song Teeth and Val Blaha's song Release Our Demons.
+John Roy Zat's song I Got A Devil In Me inspired this drawing by Kansas-based artist Anna-Maria Cool, which prompted Joy Damiani's song Teeth and Val Blaha's song Release Our Demons.

-Emily Yates's song Teeth inspired these spicy brownies baked by Southern California's Rachel Jones, which prompted Michael Henchman's song Brownie Time and Nancy K Dillon's song Hot Springs (aka The Brownie Song).
+Joy Damiani's song Teeth inspired these spicy brownies baked by Southern California's Rachel Jones, which prompted Michael Henchman's song Brownie Time, Nancy K Dillon's song Hot Springs (aka The Brownie Song) and Nick Smith's story To Die For.

 Rachel Jones's spicy brownies inspired this song by Nancy K Dillon, who has written at least one more song for Now See Hear.
 Hot Springs prompted a collage by Kathleen O'Grady.